-Welcome to the December 2016 edition of AppleVis Unlimited, our monthly series which aims to highlight what's new and noteworthy on the AppleVis website.
-Below, you'll find a selection of the best content posted to AppleVis - from new app entries, to app updates, to podcasts and blogs.
+Welcome to the September 2016 edition of AppleVis Unlimited, our monthly series which aims to highlight what's new and noteworthy in the accessible app landscape.
+Below, you'll find a recap of the best content posted to AppleVis - from new app entries, to app updates, to podcasts and blogs.
 For easier navigation, the major sections of this post are at heading level 3, and each individual item is at heading level 4.

 New and Noteworthy App Entries